speedingplanet/intuit-rxjava/rxjava-lab02/lab-02.md

 Create `getManagers` to return the managers as an Observable.
 Add a `getEmployees` that uses `flatMap` to go over the Managers and return an Observable of all current Employees.

-1. In DepartmentTest.java, write a test to ensure that you can get the complete list of Managers
+1. In `DepartmentTest.java`, write a test to ensure that you can get the complete list of Managers
-2. Still in DepartmentTest.java, write a test to ensure that you can get the complete list of Employees
+2. Still in `DepartmentTest.java`, write a test to ensure that you can get the complete list of Employees

 ## Part 3

-1. Add a test to ManagerTest.java which fetches the employees.
+1. Add a test to `ManagerTest.java` which fetches the employees.
 From the `Employee` `Observable`, create a new Observable which throws an error if an Employee's salary is greater than 60000.
-2. Using the code from 1. above, have the new Observable complete if an error is thrown
+2. Using the code from 1, above, have the new Observable complete if an error is thrown
-3. Using the code from 1. above, have the Observable return a dummy employee instead of an Exception
+3. Using the code from 1, above, have the Observable return a dummy employee instead of an Exception
-4. Using the code from 1. above, have the Observable skip over the exception (Yes, filtering would be more efficient here, but we're testing errors!)
+4. Using the code from 1, above, have the Observable skip over the exception (Yes, filtering would be more efficient here, but we're testing errors!)

 ## Part 4